merchise/xotl.ql/docs/source/overview.rst

 =========

 .. [#querying] Querying objects in a distributed environment is a no-go for
 	       performance issues.
 However the language by itself is possible.
+One may maintain indexes for distributed systems, though; and the queries are run against these indexes.